Ahmed0or1/WriteBlocker/README.md

 # WriteBlocker
-  A Python script using PyQt6 to create a write-blocker tool, preventing unauthorized file modifications through command-line interface (CMD).
+  A Python script using PyQt6 to create a write-blocker tool, preventing unauthorized file modifications.

 # install & Run
 ```md